ScryEngineering/scrygroup.com/content/blog-posts/2020-03-16/coronovirus-update.md

 One of the best things that companies can do to help the community be less impacted by this pandemic is to help "flatten the curve", which means this is an important time to make sure that everyone who can work from home is forced to work from home.

+Every company has a backlog of tasks would be great to do but can't get around to.

+Given that there's some time where it might be very much not "business as usual" be proactive in getting through those backlog of tasks that you can still do.

 ### Social distancing

 ### Help community members and employees who get sick

 There's a huge portion of our population that end up putting themselves and their communities at risk due to the lack of support net that they have.
 For example many fast food workers are used to working in extremely bad conditions even when things are going normally.
-[This thread on twitter]() is a good example of some of the difficulties facing those workers with precariat jobs in the food industry.
+[This thread on twitter](https://mobile.twitter.com/NomeDaBarbarian/status/1232922661740613634) is a good example of some of the difficulties facing those workers with precariat jobs in the food industry.

 If you know someone is on the verge of going to work sick because they are struggling to make ends meet try to help them out however you can, this will not only help them but will help strengthen your community and your country.

-## Clearing out the backlog

-Every company has a backlog of tasks would be great to do but can't get around to.

-Given that there's some time where it might be very much not "business as usual" be proactive in getting through those backlog of tasks that you can still do.
+We strongly believe that sick leave should always be provided to employees and that governments should enforce this via regulations such that the playing field is level for all businesses.

 Please stay safe everyone!